jlmoya/lowdisc/readme.txt

    * suggest number of simulations for faure : a power of the base larger than nbsim
    * suggest number of simulations for Niederreiter : a power of the base : BASE ** POWER(BASE), BASE ** ((POWER(BASE) + 1)), BASE ** ((POWER(BASE) + 2)), BASE ** ((POWER(BASE) + 3))
    * suggest initial base for Niederreiter : (OPTBAS(I), I = 2,MAXDIM) / 2,3,3,5,7,7,9,9,11,11,13/
- * check that the maximum dimension is checked in configure for all sequences
- * add the reference implementation in the comments of lowdisc_new
- * make some support routine available publicly
- * fill lowdisc_new and specify for each sequence if the skip and leap options is direct (faster) or one-by-one (slower)
  * check interaction between skip and leap for all sequences
  * vectorize the call to the fast sequences, so that we can get several elements at the same time